Agrotis vetusta (Walker, 1856)

-Agrotis vetusta is a medium to large moth (FW length 16–20 mm) with a uniform powdery light gray forewing and pure white hindwing that flies in dry steppe and open pine forest habitats.
-The forewing is dull light gray with a powdery appearance due to a sprinkling of dark scales.
+Agrotis vetusta is a medium to large moth (FW length 16–20 mm) that flies in dry steppe and open pine forest habitats.
+It has a uniform, powdery light gray forewing and a pure white hindwing.
+The forewing is dull, light gray with a powdery appearance due to a sprinkling of dark scales.
 The terminal area is slightly darker in some individuals.
 The antemedial line is slightly darker gray and irregular in shape.
 The postmedial line is dentate with the lateral tips of the "teeth" darker gray than the rest of the line.
 The orbicular spot is a small gray dot, white the reniform spot is filled with sooty gray.
 It is usually poorly defined and varies between boomerang-shaped and kidney-shaped.
 The claviform spot is absent.
 The hindwing is pure white in both sexes.
 The head and thorax match the forewing ground color.
 The male antenna is biserrate with stout branched fasciculations.

 Agrotis vetusta cannot be confused with any other Agrotis species in our area.
 It is most similar to Euxoa catenula, a smaller moth with a thinner forewing shape.
 Euxoa catenula is usually more cream-colored with a warm tint, not even gray as in A. vetusta.
 Also, specimens of E. catenula with nearly white hindwings have a series of terminal dots that A. vetusta lacks.

 The type locality of Porosagrotis vetusta race mutata Barnes and Benjamin, considered a synonym of vetusta, is Kaslo, British Columbia.